Skip to content

 Named in honour of well-known Tasmanian writer, Margaret Scott (1934–2005).

 The recipient of the Margaret Scott Tasmanian Young Writer’s Fellowship will also be offered a publishing opportunity in Island Magazine.
 The writer can select one of their existing unpublished pieces, or work on something completely new.
-The work can be in any genre or form (fiction, nonfiction, poetry, script or a hybrid piece) of up to 4,000 words.
+The work can be in any genre or form (fiction, non-fiction, poetry, script or a hybrid piece) of up to 4,000 words.

 The writer will work with Island Magazine’s editorial team to develop and finalise the piece.
 Copyright in the work will remain with the author, and they will receive a licencing fee.
-Publishing timelines to be agreed between the recipient and Island Magazine.
+Publishing timelines are to be agreed between the recipient and Island Magazine.
 Extended editorial support or mentorship to develop the work can also be negotiated.

 People’s Choice Awards